 In 2020, he launched a new venture with the creation of his film production company, Salto Angel Pictures.
 Inspired by Venezuela’s iconic Angel Falls, the world’s highest uninterrupted waterfall, Salto Angel Pictures soars to new heights in storytelling and brings those stories home with heart, humanity, and impact.

-He produced an independent film called Greencard, that explores the intersectionality of immigration, inclusion and humanity in the United States and which received a nomination for best short film in the “USA film festival.”
+He directed and produced in association with Frida Torresblanco (Pan’s Labyrinth) an independent film called Greencard, that explores the intersectionality of migration, inclusion and humanity in the United States and which received a nomination for best short film in the “USA film festival.”

 Jessus Zambrano remains active as a volunteer, actor, filmmaker and entrepreneur.
 He is currently working on a horror feature film called “The Children of Voodoo” which is being developed in Dominican Republic in association with 222 Pictures, a local company.